Jbird206/Porfolio-webpage/README.md

 * img
 * div and span

+### Known bugs
+Images refused to respond to border attributes both hard coded and via CSS/styles.css

-# APCC is all rights reserved.
+### All rights reserved.
 Do not copy.
 Property of Jason McGrady